gzmatte/YAWT/README.md

 - Not selling this.
 Personal USE ONLY.

 # What is this?
-- A personal project, to optimize Windows 10 22h2 (FoxOS) for Valorant Gaming with a bunch of tweaks, programs, all to get the best fps and lowest possible latency without corrupting the respective OS.
+- A personal project, to optimize Windows 10 22h2 (FoxOS) for VALORANT with a bunch of tweaks, programs, all to get the best fps and lowest possible latency without corrupting the respective OS.

 # Functions
 - Downloads and Install a ISO (FoxOS).